raehart/pokedex/README.md

  - Displaying nested information from an external API in differnet locations (ie pictures for each pokemon on main page out of each pokemons object)
  - Praticed Using Angular JS

+(Kenneth):

+ - Worked on testing angular factories with Jasmine
+ - How to use Bourbon and Sass

 ##### Skills used